The open burning of brush is allowed only from January 15 to May 1. This is the only time you may apply for a permit.

 - A Permit must be applied for and received prior to any burning.

 - No grass, hay, leaves, stumps, construction material, tires, paper, or rubbish may be burned at any time.
 No land site or clearing debris may be burned.

 - All open fires must be located more than 75 feet from any building or structure (including wooden, plastic, or vinyl fences).

 - Accelerants such as gasoline, propane, or any other volatile gas or liquid used to start a fire are prohibited.

-- All fires must be attended to by a person 18 years of age or older, accompanied with a charged garden hose, or other acceptable means of extinguishment.
+- All fires must be attended to by a person 18 years of age or older, accompanied by a charged garden hose, or other acceptable means of extinguishment.

 - Open burning may be conducted during periods of good atmospheric ventilation and without causing a nuisance.
 If at any time the National Weather Service or the Massachusetts Department of Conservation and Recreation declare a "Red Flag Warning" or " High Fire Danger", burning is suspended until which time the warning or danger is lifted.

-Apply for a burn permit through ViewPoint Cloud (note, if you do not have a ViewPoint account, you'll have to set one up - it's quick and free).
+Apply for a burn permit through ViewPoint Cloud - only available between January 15 and May 1 (note, if you do not have a ViewPoint account, you'll have to set one up - it's quick and free).